-Jose Pereztroika was born and raised in Switzerland.
-He studied interior and industrial design before branching into advertising and working for several major Swiss advertising agencies such as DDB and BBDO.
-To date, he has worked on more than 800 national and international projects, covering diverse disciplines within the span of 17 years.
+Jose Pereztroika was born and raised in the German-speaking part of Switzerland.
+He studied interior and industrial design at FHNW in Basel before branching into advertising and working for major advertising agencies such as DDB and BBDO.
+To date, he has worked on more than 800 national and international projects, covering diverse disciplines within the span of two decades.

 Developing fresh, new ideas which are driven by latest technologies is his passion.
 A profound interest in sharpening his skills and acquiring new ones helps him create extraordinary solutions.
 Add in his strong sense for quality and excellence in execution, the very ingredients for successful and award winning projects for clients such as IKEA, Credit Suisse, Clinique, AXA Winterthur, Lipton, Jaguar, UBS, Subaru, Knorr, Land Rover, etc.

-Watches, especially the very first Vintage Panerai watches produced by Rolex between 1936 and 1955, are his passion.
-He is commited to these watches and their history since he first stumbled over them in 1998.
-The results of his research are also based on a deep understanding of manufacturing processes of movement suppliers such as Cortebert, Angelus and Montilier and the history of these swiss companies.
+Watches, especially the very first vintage Panerai watches produced by Rolex between 1936 and 1955, are his passion.
+He is commited to unearth the true history of these timepieces eversince he first stumbled upon them in 1998.
+The results of his research are based on a deep understanding of manufacturing processes of movement suppliers such as Cortebert, Angelus and Montilier and the history of these renowned Swiss companies.

 In 2014, Pereztroika moved with his Weimaraner dog and his two cats to Koh Samui, Thailand, for a 12-month sabbatical leave.
 In this heavenly environment and with plenty of time at his disposal, he created some of the most advanced Rolex and Panerai databases.
 Amazed by his new impressions and experiences, Pereztroika decided to turn Southeast Asia into his base.